 For no transposition (the default), there are no flats or sharps.

-To change the key-signature, or specify transposition, click the Transpose button, and the following dialog-box will appear:
+To change the key-signature, or specify transposition, click (or tab-to and activate) the Transpose button, and a dialog-box similar to the following will appear:

-The four drop-boxes above are the four ways you can choose transposition or a key-signature.
-All four drop-boxes specify the transposition or key-signature, but do it in a different manner.
+The first four drop-boxes above, are the four ways you can choose transposition or a key-signature.
+Those four drop-boxes specify the transposition or key-signature, but do it in a different manner.
 When you change one of them, the software changes the other three drop-box selections to match what you specified in the drop-box you changed.